Tuition Rebate Program UPPS No. 03.01.13

 1) Students desiring to qualify for tuition rebates are responsible for complying with all rules and regulations related to administration of the program.

 2) Students desiring to qualify for tuition rebates are solely responsible for enrolling only in courses that will qualify them for the rebates.

-3) A student who has transferred from another public or independent institution of higher education is responsible for providing to the institution awarding the degree official transcripts from all institutions attended by the student.
+3) Students who have transferred from another public or independent institution of higher education are responsible for providing to the institution awarding the degree official transcripts from all institutions attended.

-5) Students are encouraged to file the rebate application with their supervisor of the college academic advising center no later than the workday immediately preceding their graduation day and, if appropriate, the Tuition Rebate Program - Hardship Justification form in Attachment II of this policy.
-Students must complete the Tuition Rebate Program Application form (Attachment I) and submit it to the supervisor of the college academic advising center within 60 days after graduation.
+*5) Students are encouraged to file the rebate application with their supervisor of the college academic advising center no later than the workday immediately preceding their graduation day and, if appropriate, the Tuition Rebate Program – Hardship Justification form.
+Students must complete the Tuition Rebate Program Application form and submit it to the supervisor of the college academic advising center within 60 days after graduation.

-b.
-Supervisor of the College Academic Advising Center – Provide general information about the Rebate Program and review the student’s Tuition Rebate Program Application (Attachment I) for academic eligibility and the Tuition Rebate Program - Hardship Justification form (Attachment II), and if designated by the college dean, certify that the student is eligible or ineligible for the Rebate Program.
-Also, notify the student of the status of his or her rebate application and their academic eligibility or ineligibility, as defined in Section 02.01 in this policy.
+*b.
+Supervisor of the College Academic Advising Center – Provide general information about the Rebate Program and review the student’s Tuition Rebate Program Application for academic eligibility and the Tuition Rebate Program – Hardship Justification form, and if designated by the college dean, certify that the student is eligible or ineligible for the Rebate Program.
+Also, notify the student of the status of his or her rebate application and their academic eligibility or ineligibility as defined in Section 02.01.

 c.
 College Dean or Designated Supervisor of the College Academic Advising Center – Certify the student is eligible for the Rebate Program and provide written justification of the hardship.